PLAYER PROGRESSION FROM BOREHAM WOOD

 FOOTBALL CLUB INTO THE PROFESSIONAL RANKS

-Since the inauguration of our youth scheme in 2000, which has now evolved into the Boreham Wood PASE Academy, five of our old youth team players have now stepped into the professional game.
+Since the inauguration of our youth scheme in 2000, which has now evolved into the Boreham Wood PASE Academy, many of our academy players have now stepped into the professional game.

-In 2012 Premier League giants West Ham United came in to sign youth team product Pelly Ruddock, after he had enjoyed a successful week long trial.
-After impressing Hammers boss Sam Allardyce, Pelly put pen to paper on a two and a half year contract.
+In 2012 Premier League Giants West Ham United snapped up Pelly Ruddock from our youth academy, after a successful trial.
+Having impressed Hammers’ boss Sam Allardyce, Pelly put pen to paper on a two-and-a-half-year contract.

-Pelly who had signed his first contract with Boreham Wood FC only months earlier in the season, was in his third year at the club and had enjoyed great success with all the teams he featured for, winning Youth League Titles and National Cups.
+Pelly, who had signed his first contract with Boreham Wood only months earlier in the season, was in his third year at the club.
+The midfielder had enjoyed great success in the PASE Academy, winning Youth League Titles and National Cups.

-Since Pelly has been sold to League Two outfit Luton Town having impressed Hatters boss John Still following a loan period at Kenilworth Road.
-Pelly has now become a firm fans favourite amongst the supporters at Luton Town and is a regular in John Still’s side.
+Pelly has since been sold to League Two outfit Luton Town, having impressed Hatters boss John Still, following a loan period at Kenilworth Road.
+Pelly has since become a firm fan favourite, amongst the Luton Town faithful and is a regular under now-manager Nathan Jones.